 If you are in the market for a new car, buy a fuel-efficient vehicle.
 Doing so means you will rack up extra savings by cutting gasoline costs for every mile you drive to and from work.

-Also, pay attention to the little things that can prevent your car from wasting gas.
-Check the tires to make sure they are properly inflated, don’t speed and only use the air conditioning when absolutely necessary — and never when the windows are open!
+Also, pay attention to the little things that can help avoid wasting gas.
+Check the tires to make sure they are properly inflated, don’t speed and use the air conditioning only when absolutely necessary and never when the windows are open!